Tepelena Castle: Ali Pasha's castle

 The castle was home to several buildings, from barracks for the soldiers, to magazines, religious buildings and a prison.
 One of the most important buildings of the castle, which does not exist anymore, is the palace of Ali Pasha (Albanian: Sarajet e Ali Pashës).
 It was here that Lord Byron met Ali Pasha in 1809 and made him famous in Western Europe through his poem Childe Harold's Pilgrimage.
-François Pouqueville on the other hand who also visited Ali Pasha in his castle compared it to a prison.
+François Pouqueville, on the other hand, who also visited Ali Pasha in his castle, compared it to a prison.

 Greek soldiers after capturing Tepelena in 1916 next to its castle's main entrance.

 Present day

 Today not far from the main entrance of the castle a monument commemorating Ali Pasha is found.
-Not much of the historic buildings of Tepelena in and outside of the castle have survived as the town suffered from severe damage from a massive earthquake and plundering Greek irregulars in the early 20th century, and saw enormous desctruction in both world wars.
+Not much of the historic buildings of Tepelena in and outside of the castle have survived as the town suffered from severe damage from a massive earthquake and plundering Greek irregulars in the early 20th century, and saw enormous destruction in both world wars.